Police Searching For Man Wanted In Attempted Abduction Of Girl In North Philadelphia

 PHILADELPHIA (CBS) — Police are on the hunt for a man wanted in an attempted abduction of a young woman in North Philadelphia.
 The incident happened around 10 a.m. on the 800 block of North 15th Street on Sunday.

 Surveillance video shows the suspect grabbing the girl from behind.
-The girl then immediately began screaming for help before he let her go and walked away.
+The girl then immediately began screaming for help while smacking the suspect.
+He then let her go and walked away.

 Police describe the suspect as a black man between 40 and 50 years old, about 5-foot-8 with a medium build and balding.